Graduate of Achievement: Kendall M.H.

-We are thrilled to recognize Kendall M.H., an alumna of Lutheran North, as a Graduate of Achievement for the first semester of the 2017-18 school year!
+We are thrilled to recognize Kendall M.H., an alumna of Lutheran North, as a Graduate of Achievement!

 Favorite Teacher: My former teacher, Mrs. Dixon, because she helped my passion for poetry flow out of me.
 I took her Creative Writing class and learned how to write poems.
 I enjoyed it so much it became a creative outlet for me to express my feelings.
 I also remember the day I found out my brother-in-law passed away and she hugged me.
 I never thought a teacher would show such compassion.
 She truly cared for me and wanted the best for me.